What is Rig Shyness and how to Overcome it?

 What can we do to overcome rig shyness on a water?
 We can tackle this in several ways.

-Adjusting the bait: Change the boilie shape, fish with smaller boilies (10mm for example).
+Adjusting the bait: Adjust the shape of the boilie, and fish with smaller boilies (10 mm for example).
 But you can also choose to fish with different bait, such as particles, pigeon feed, tiger nuts, chickpeas, corn, or a combination with hemp.

-If you prepare the particles yourself, make sure to check the preparation time for soaking and boiling.
+If you prepare the particles yourself, pay close attention to the preparation time for soaking and boiling.
 Another approach is to pre-bait the spot for a few days to build the fish’s confidence in the bait.
 This method can help overcome rig shyness.

 Additional Tips for Overcoming Rig Shyness